PauHeer/GameDevelopment2023_1/README.md

 ## Description

-This is a project game made by students of CITM in 2023 as a part of a subject.
+Dungeon Knight is a game made by students of CITM in 2023 as a part of a subject.
 ## Key Features

  - F3 moves the player to the start